arthurfiorette/sink-library/README.md

 public class MyStringClass extends MyGenericClass<String>  {}
 ```

-And then you can register it normally.
+And then you can register the `MyStringClass` normally.